+Soilborne diseases have become less problematic for NC growers over the past decade.
 There are two main soilborne viruses of small grains in NC.
-The first is wheat soilborne mosaic virus (WSBMV, Photo 9.14).
-It is a major and often unrecognized cause of stunting and yield loss in NC wheat.
-Strains related to WSBMV can also infect oat, rye, barley, and triticale.
-The other soilborne virus is called wheat spindle-streak mosaic virus (WSSMV, Photo 9.15).
-Both viruses are transmitted to the roots of host plants in the late fall and winter by a fungus-like organism, Polymyxa graminis, that lives in the soil.
-P. graminis swims in free water, so water-logged soil and low, wet areas are conducive to infection of wheat roots (Photo 9.16).
+The first is wheat soilborne mosaic virus (WSBMV, Photo 12-14).
+The other soilborne virus is called wheat spindle-streak mosaic virus (WSSMV, Photo 12-15).
+Both viruses are transmitted to the roots of host plants in the late fall and winter by a fungus-like organism, Polymyxa graminis that lives in the soil.
+Water-logged soil and low, wet areas are conducive to infection of wheat roots (Photo 12-16).
 Wheat plants can be infected with WSBMV and WSSMV alone or in combination, but WSBMV generally causes greater yield loss due to more severe stunting.